 Obtaining Strawberry Plants

 There are many ways that strawberry plants can be obtained.
-It depends on gardeners skills, free time, desired number of plants etc.
+It depends on gardener skills, free time, the desired number of plants, etc.

 Strawberry plants can be obtained:

-- Some varieties also can be grown by dividing central stem, usually in late vegetation period
+- Some varieties also can be grown by dividing the central stem, usually in the late vegetation period.

-One year old grown plants in containers from garden markets are probably best solution because one gets plants that can bear fruits same year, plants should be certified (type, virus free etc), and are easily potted in larger containers.
-When starting strawberry planting for the first time or just wanting to test some new variety, it is best and easiest solution to buy one year old plants in containers.
-This is also the most expensive solution per grown plant – which is not so important for small number of plants.
+One-year-old grown plants in containers from garden markets are probably the best solution because one gets plants that can bear fruits the same year, plants should be certified (type, virus-free, etc), and are easily potted in larger containers.
+When starting strawberry planting for the first time or just wanting to test some new variety, it is the best and easiest solution to buy one-year-old plants in containers.
+This is also the most expensive solution per grown plant – which is not so important for a small number of plants.

 Plants grown from divided central stem are similar to plants grown from runners.
 Some varieties of ever-bearing and day-neutral strawberries are mostly grown this way.
 Again, use only the best plants and discard others.

 To keep your strawberry plants strong, use only certified plants in the pots and seeds.
-Even than some disappointment cannot be avoided, but first harvest will make you forget all downfalls.
+Even then some disappointment cannot be avoided, but the first harvest will make you forget all downfalls.